“The Burning Man” – Not Just a Social Event or a Problem Solver

 Finding an Attorney

 If you have been searching the Mississippi area for a qualified, experienced criminal defense attorney, look no further than Vic Carmody Jr., P.A.
 Over the years, we have helped numerous offenders pursue favorable outcomes.
 Although being accused of a crime like aggravated domestic violence is not a pleasant experience, there are many potential defense strategies that can be used to defend and reduce the charges against an offender.
-Call/contact us today for your free consultation to learn more.
+Call/contact us today for your consultation to learn more.

 Please also see us on mississippi-lawyers.com and view our reviews on avvo.com, superlawyers.com, and martindale.com.
 Our email address is mississippi-lawyers.com and our office phone number is (601) 948 – 4444 option 1.